The Nature of Turbulence at Sub-Electron Scales in the Solar Wind

 It should be noted that these interpretations require Taylor's hypothesis (TH) to be valid, i.e., the plasma-frame fluctuation frequency should be much smaller than the advection rate past the spacecraft ($\omega \ll |\mathbf{k} \cdot \mathbf{V}_{\rm rl}|$).
 While $\omega$ is difficult to measure directly, it can be estimated as $\omega \sim \tau_\mathrm{nl}^{-1}$ assuming critical balance \cite{goldreich_sridhar_1995}, where $\tau_\mathrm{nl}$ is the nonlinear entropy cascade time \cite{Schekochihin_2008, Schekochihin_2009}.
 The TH condition then reduces to $\delta n/n \ll (k_\perp\rho_e)^{-1/2} V_\mathrm{rl}/v_{\mathrm{th},e}$, where $v_{\mathrm{th},e}$ is the electron thermal velocity.
 For the typical conditions in our intervals, this implies that for TH to hold $\delta n / n \ll 0.1$ at $k_\perp \rho_e \sim 1$, which is well satisfied. }

 \paragraph*{Conclusion:}{

 We have presented high-resolution density spectra obtained from spacecraft potential measurements, alongside magnetic spectra resolving scales smaller than $\rho_e$, leading to the following main findings: At sub-$\rho_e$ scales, the density and magnetic spectra diverge, with the density spectrum exhibiting slopes close to $-10/3$ and the magnetic spectrum comparatively steeper.
-These results indicate that turbulence at these scales becomes predominantly electrostatic and represents key evidence for the presence of an electron entropy cascade \cite{Schekochihin_2008, Schekochihin_2009}, a phase-space process, which can explain how electrons are irreversibly heated in a wide range of space and astrophysical systems.
-In this context, our study also motivates the need for improved particle instruments to directly measure the associated small-scale velocity-space structures and to fully understand the role of nonlinear phase-space dynamics in the irreversible dissipation of turbulent energy in weakly collisional plasmas.
+These results indicate that turbulence at these scales becomes predominantly electrostatic and are consistent with the theory of electron entropy cascade \cite{Schekochihin_2008, Schekochihin_2009}, a phase-space process, which can explain how electrons are irreversibly heated in a wide range of space and astrophysical systems.
+In this context, our study motivates the need for improved particle instruments to directly measure the associated small-scale velocity-space structure and to fully understand the role of nonlinear phase-space dynamics in the irreversible dissipation of turbulent energy in weakly collisional plasmas.
+We also note that, while the magnetic spectrum is steeper than the density spectrum, it appears shallower than predicted by the entropy cascade theory.
+This discrepancy may arise from instrumental noise, allowing the possibility that the true magnetic spectrum may satisfy a steeper power law than observed.
+Alternatively, the shallower magnetic spectrum may result from residual, weakly damped electromagnetic fluctuations near $\rho_e$.
+Future theoretical developments and improved measurements may help resolve this discrepancy, with our results providing important quantitative constraints. }